MITSustainableDesignLab/umidocs/docs/template-info/Zone-Information/conditioning.rst

 Mechanical ventilation
 ``````````````````````

+Mechanical Ventilation affects building energy consumption by forcing Fresh Air into the zones, air that needs to be treated.
+If **on**, an outdoor air quantity for use by the model will be calculated.

 .. index:: Mechanical ventilation schedule
 .. _cond_mv_schedule:

 Mechanical ventilation schedule
 ```````````````````````````````

+This field is the reference to the schedule that defines how outdoor air requirements change over time.
+The schedule values are multiplied by the outdoor air flow rate defined by the next two fields.
+The schedule values must be between 0 and 1, inclusive.
+For example, if users specify the same schedule as the OccupancySchedule, this means that the current occupancy level will be used when computing the minimum outdoor air flow rate based on the next two fields.

 .. index:: Min fresh air per area
 .. _cond_min_freshair_area: